soma1294/VRUI_kitchenconfigurator/README.md

 Make sure the following settings in your Project Settings are set:
   - Under Other Settings > Identification make sure the Minimum API Level is set to "Android 5.0 'Lollipop' (API Level 21)"
   - Under XR Settings, enable Virtual Reality Support.

-### Unity Version:
-  - 2019.2.8f1 or newer
-  - Version 2019.3 or newer not fully compatible.

 ### Additional Packages/Plugins necessary:
   - Oculus Integration